11 September was the day of the annual sponsored

 their amazing iconostasis, please do - it's well worth a

 Mount Pleasant Baptist Church was unfortunately not open

-watered, on we walked across the Mounts to Holy
+way back.
+So it was straight across the Mounts to Holy

 Sepulchre, one of only four round churches remaining in

 the UK, founded around 1100 AD.
 Again, Sandra met a

 friend here - their churchwarden John, whom she knows